-If the name does not match exactly but is “substantially similar” to the name on the OLRV, the voter will be permitted to vote as long as the voter signs an affidavit stating that the voter is the same person on the list of registered voters.
+If the name does not match exactly but is “substantially similar” to the name on the OLRV, the voter will be permitted to vote as long as the voter signs a simple affidavit stating that the voter is the same person on the list of registered voters.

 If a voter does not have proper identification, the voter will still be permitted to vote provisionally.
-The voter will have (six) 6 days to present proper identification to the county voter registrar, or the voter’s ballot will be rejected.
+The voter will have until the 6th (the sixth) day after election day to present proper identification to the county voter registrar, or the voter’s provisional ballot will be rejected.

 Here is a list of the acceptable forms of photo ID: